edalorzo/reactive-learning/README.md

 **Nested call stack**: if the code is synchronous, and the language does not support tail call optimizations, then every continuation adds to the call stack leading to a potential stack overflow error.

-For example, Node.js v9.11.1 (the version I'm using for these examples) doest not support tail call optimizations.
+For example, Node.js v9.11.1 (the version I'm using for these examples) does not support tail call optimizations.
 So even the following function written in tail recursive way causes a stack overflow error:

 ```javascript
 function fact(n, ret) {